jic-dtool/dservercore/devel/README.md

 ## On Ubunu (20.04)

-To run server with PostgreSQL, instal dependencies
+To run server with PostgreSQL, install dependencies

 ```
 sudo apt install libpq-dev